fabianaapateanu/training-testng-advanced/README.md

     2. Thread count attribute has been set for both test methods:
         * `@Test(groups = "positive_tests", dataProvider = "valid_search_data", threadPoolSize = 2)`
         * `@Test(groups = "negative_tests", dataProvider = "invalid_search_data", threadPoolSize = 2)`
-2. The test suite file runMethodsParallel.xml:
+2. The test suite file `runMethodsParallel.xml`:
    1. Attribute parallel has been set to methods in the xml file:
         * `<suite name="Parallel Methods Suite" parallel="methods">`
    2. The browserName parameter has been set: